f35f22fan/Cornus/README.md

 ##### Differences from other file browsers like Nautilus or Dolphin:
-* If needed right click a file -> Open With -> Preferences... to set a default app with which to open this type of file.
+* If needed right click a file -> Open With -> Preferences... to set a default app with which to open a given type of file.
 * To see the tree of links of a symbolic link double-click the icon of the link in the browser.
 * Press 'D' after selecting a non-folder to display its contents.
 The built-in text editor is meant for a quick update of its contents or a glean into the file, not as a full blown text editor.
-Files' contents unrecognized as text files can be viewed but not updated.
+Files' contents unrecognized as text files are opened in read-only mode.
 *  You can easily set your own icons for files of different types by dropping an icon into the "file_icons" folder with the proper extension as its name, browse the folder "file_icons" to see what I mean.
+* "cornus_io" is the I/O daemon that is started automatically, keep it in the same folder as "cornus".